GabrielVoica/Calculadora-JavaScript/README.md

 # Calculator made with JavaScript

 Simple calculator made with Java Script.
-The layout is made with HTML and CSS, following a responsive design using the CSS grid.
+The layout is made with HTML and CSS.

 It includes the normal arithmetic operations that you can find in a calculator as well as a series of operations that i named "comma operations"